vijayvulava/czs/_sources/31Geomorphology.md

 ## Mapping Bedrock and Surficial Geology

 Geologists utilize and create various types of maps to present the results of their work.
 Among the simplest are bedrock and surficial geology maps.
 Bedrock maps illustrate the different rock types found in a region.
 They are best understood when you envision removing all the unconsolidated sediment, soil, and vegetation from the solid rock.
-It's important to note that bedrock maps do not indicate a specific rock type at a particular location; instead, they show what lies beneath the subsurface's soil, sediment, and vegetation.
+It's important to note that bedrock maps do not indicate a specific rock type at a particular location; instead, they show what lies beneath the subsurface soil, sediment, and vegetation.
 In some areas, particularly in the western United States, rocks may be visible at the surface, in which case the bedrock map reflects the rock type found there.

 Surficial geologic maps, on the other hand, focus on the sediments that cover the bedrock.
 In some locations, there may be no sediment; thus, the surficial map will reveal the underlying bedrock.
 However, surficial geologic maps distinguish between the various materials brought into the region by glaciation in northeastern and northwestern Pennsylvania, where multiple glaciers deposited sediment over the past several hundred thousand years.
 They may even identify deposits from different ice ages.